 Congress enacted the Foreign Investment in Real Property Tax Act of 1980 (“FIRPTA”) to impose a tax on foreign persons when they sold a U.S. real property interest.
 A foreign person includes a nonresident alien or foreign partnership, trust, estate or corporation that has not elected to be treated as a domestic corporation under IRC §897(i).
-For U.S. property dispositions subject to FIRPTA, the transferee (purchaser) is required to withhold and remit to the IRS 10% of the gross sales price to ensure that any taxable gain realized by the seller is actually paid.
+For U.S. property dispositions subject to FIRPTA, the transferee (purchaser) is required to withhold and remit to the IRS 15% of the gross sales price (for dispositions after February 17, 2016) to ensure that any taxable gain realized by the seller is actually paid.
 The withholding rate is computed differently for other foreign entities, such as foreign corporations and trusts, which are required to withhold 35% of the capital gain realized on the sale.
+The withholding tax rate on a partners share of income is 39.6% for non-corporate partners and 35% for corporate partners.
 For more information on FIRPTA, visit: www.irs.gov and download Publication 515: Withholding of Tax on Nonresident Aliens and Foreign Entities.

 WHO IS A NON-RESIDENT ALIEN?